BrewhouseTeam/brewhouseteam.github.io/_posts/2016-03-11-accelerate-your-react-testing-with-enzyme.md

 published: true
 ---

-When it comes to integration testing, Javascript frontends are notoriously hard to test - there’s lots of setup required, and you often need to rely on clunky simulations of user interactions like clicks and keyboard events.
+When it comes to integration testing, Javascript frontends are notoriously hard to test &mdash; there’s lots of setup required, and you often need to rely on clunky simulations of user interactions like clicks and keyboard events.

 React’s virtual DOM offers some interesting opportunities for simplifying the process of testing, and AirBnb’s [Enzyme framework](https://github.com/airbnb/enzyme) makes testing your components an absolute pleasure.
 We recently tried out Enzyme on a React project at Brewhouse.
 We were blown away by how much simpler it was to write tests, and we’re never looking back.